smusali/gitco/docs/installation.md

 gitco init
 ```

-This creates a `gitco-config.yml` file in your current directory.
+This creates a `~/.gitco/config.yml` file in your home directory.

 ## LLM Provider Setup